-Our open platform, which was first launched in the third quarter of 2010, creates a network effect that increases the value to both our users and platform partners simultaneously.
+Our open platform creates a network effect that increases the value to both our users and platform partners simultaneously.
 The scale and vibrancy of our platform have attracted a broad range of platform partners, including third-party websites, media outlets and application developers.
-We offer a set of open application programming interfaces with embedded widgets and development tools that allow our platform partners to share their content to our platform through their users and distribute our content across their properties.
-Others, like developers, also use our open application programming interfaces to build applications, such as online games integrated on Weibo.
+We offer a set of open APIs with embeddable widgets and development tools that allow our platform partners to share their content to our platform through their users and distribute our content across their properties.
+Others, like developers, also use our open APIs to build applications, such as online games integrated on Weibo.
 As of December 31, 2013, we had over 340,000 platform partners.